alicefrsr/mern-todo-app-basic/README.md

-# MERN To-do app
+# MERN todo app

-> A simple to-do app with server and database.
+> Basic todo app built with the MERN stack

-Built to practice: Express and MongoDB basic setup.
+Built to practice setting up a basic Express server, MongoDB database, basic CRUD operations, connect the backend to a basic frontend UI.

-### Live Demo:
+### Live demo:

-https://
+coming soon

-### Functionalities:
+### Functionalities / Features:

-- to-dos: add, mark as completed, edit, delete
+- Add to do
+- Edit to do
+- Delete to do
+- Mark to do as completed
-- saved to MongoDB database
+- Saved onto MongoDB database

+#### Seed Database

+- Code ref for importing data from json file + Database seeder